unlimitediw/DistributedSystemLearn/DockerAndContainer.md

 ### Docker Introduction
 > Foreword:
    * Docker unlocks the potential of your organization by giving developers and IT the freedom to build, manage and secure business-critical applications without the fear of technology or infrastructure lock-in ([www.docker.com](https://www.docker.com/why-docker)).
    * I will go through the beginner tutorial with my explanations for some Linux commands such as 'cat' and 'echo' and interpret the meaning of each command.
-There are two tasks: run and modify a MySQL container and a custom app and it will give us a view of the processes inside the container and the way to build and modify a container with Image.
+There are three tasks: run and interact a Ubuntu container, a MySQL container and a custom app using docker and it will give us a view of the processes inside the container and the way to build and modify a container with Image.

 > Task 0: Prerequisites
   * It need a linux environment and a DockerID